tatertot/dva-team-129/README.md

 Visit the web site at [https://tatertot.github.io/dva-team-129/](https://tatertot.github.io/dva-team-129/)

-If for some reason the web site is down, it is also hosted at [https://dva-team-129.herokuapp.com/](https://tatertot.github.io/dva-team-129/)

 ![Image of Healthcare Costs and Health Dashboard](/public/images/dva-us.png)

 Project Summary: The project attempts to show the relationship between health care spending and overall healthiness